christen-reinhart/24SU-COP-1000/Assignment-3-3/Pseudocode-3-3.md

 # elif month < MIN_MONTH or month > MAX_MONTH then
 # set validDate to False
 # else:
-# Check day based on month
+# check day based on month
 # if month in [4, 6, 9, 11] and (day < MIN_DAY or day > 30) then
 # set validDate to False
 # elif month == 2 and (day < MIN_DAY or day > 28) then